cosmicexplorer/dot-star-ignore/README.md

 ### Git Default

-The default option for this is contained in `require('dot-star-ignore').defaultPatterns`.
+The default option for this is contained in `require('dot-star-ignore').defaultPatterns`, which is equivalent to `[new IgnorePattern('.git', 0, true)]`.

 ### Usage Notes

-Wildcards apply to all lower directories, just like the real git!
+Wildcards apply to all lower directories, just like the real git client!
 For non-recursive wildcarding, use `/<pattern>`.
-For example, to ignore `.js` files in the folder containing a `.gitignore` file, use `/*.js` as the ignore pattern.
+For example, to ignore `.js` files, but only in the folder containing a `.gitignore` file, use `/*.js` as the ignore pattern.

 # Auxiliary Functions